cpm-cmake/CPM.cmake/README.md

 Boost has incompatible targets: for boost installed via b2 (or via CMake upto version boost_1.84.0 or via CMake scripts from `boost/tools/boost_install`) there's no targets for header-only Boost's libraries.
 Starting from boost_1.85.0 there's b2 version **and CMake version** of *install* targets, and Boost CMake version install CMake target even for header-only libraries, which allows installing and using only necessary boost libraries.

-Also, to get install target if you use `add_subdirectory(dir_with_boost_source)`, you need to apply a patch for 1.80.0, and another patch if you want a version of Boost from 1.81.0 upto 1.84.0.
+Also, to get install target if you use anything that techincally does `add_subdirectory(dir_with_boost_source)` (which CPM does), you need to apply a patch for 1.80.0, and slightly different patch if you want a version of Boost from 1.81.0 upto 1.84.0.
 To solve such problems, there's a script [AddBoost.CMake](https://github.com/Arniiiii/AddBoost.cmake) example usage of which you can see here: [here](examples/boost) or [here](https://github.com/Arniiiii/ModernCppStarterExampleBoostCmake).

 ### [cxxopts](https://github.com/jarro2783/cxxopts)